cypnk/Bare/README.md

 An optional **config.json** file can be created in the */cache* folder to
 override some configuration defaults.

-There is also a [plugin](https://github.com/cypnk/Bare-Plugins) project for Bare.

 ### Requirements
 * Webserver capable of handling URL rewrites (Apache, Nginx etc...)
 * PHP Version 7.3+ (7.2 is supported, but not recommended)